 Pat the skin dry with paper towels.
-Rub it with olive oil or butter.
-Then sprinkle on pepper, sage or poultry seasoning, and some dried herbs like oregano.
+Then rub it with olive oil or butter.
+Sprinkle on pepper, sage or poultry seasoning, and some dried herbs like oregano.

 Follow the cooking directions that come with the turkey.
 Those are usually very accurate.